-Emma is a Dutch national who grew up in Devon, England.
-After finishing her schooling in the UK she travelled and worked around Western Europe and New Zealand for 8 years.
-Her interest in osteopathy arose after she had amazing results from the osteopathic treatment of one of her many sports injuries.
-Because of this Emma decided to return to education, and found her vocation with osteopathy.
+Emma Martinot is a Dutch national who grew up in Devon, England.
+After finishing her schooling in the UK she travelled and worked around Western Europe and New Zealand for eight years.
+Her interest in osteopathy arose after she had impressive results from the osteopathic treatment of one of her many sports injuries.
+Because of this, Emma decided to return to education and found her vocation as an osteopath.

 Emma’s experience and interest lies in all areas of osteopathy.
-She loves treating babies and children as they respond so well to treatment, and she is also interested in treating acute and chronic pain and functional problems, and due to her sporting background she has a specific interest in sports therapy and rehabilitation.
-Hand in hand with the Osteopathy she implements lifestyle changes and self-management advice necessary to help your problem.
+Due to her sporting background and long history of injuries, she has a particular interest in sports therapy and rehabilitation, with a functional approach to any musculoskeletal problem.
+She also has a keen interest in treating babies and pre-natal mums.
+Hand in hand with Osteopathy she implements lifestyle changes and self-management advice necessary to help your problem.

-Emma is a keen sports person, particularly snowboarding and downhill/enduro biking, and spends most her free time in the mountains and/or travelling.
+Emma’s hobbies are particularly snowboarding and downhill mountain biking, and she spends most of her free time in the mountains and/or travelling.

-Prior to coming to Bulgaria, Emma has worked at Osteo & Physio, in Cullompton, UK.
+Prior to coming to Bulgaria Emma was a self-employed osteopath, and also worked at Osteo & Physio, in Cullompton, UK.

 Anna Nikova decided to study osteopathy in England after having visited an osteopath just once.
-Anna had been suffering from back pain, and she was so impressed with the single osteopathic treatment she had, that she decided to change her occupation and practice osteopathy herself.
-Prior to that Anna had graduated Journalism and Economics at the American University in Bulgaria.
+Anna had been suffering from back pain, and she was so impressed with the single osteopathic treatment she had, that years later she decided to change her occupation and practice osteopathy herself.

 Ivan grew up and lived in the city of Razgrad, Bulgaria.
 He studied kinesitherapy at Ruse University, before moving to the United States to complete his studies in Physiotherapy.